 Lenker’s guitar picking and keening voice are beautiful on ‘Anything’.
 Most of my favourites are clustered at the end of Songs – like its predecessor ‘Not A Lot, Just Forever’, ‘Dragon Eyes’ is straightforward and emotional.
 Closer ‘My Angel’ is atmospheric and its sudden ending is a reminder of the rough-hewn origins of Songs.
 It was recorded on an 8-track tape machine in a wood cabin in Massachusetts during the Covid-19 pandemic.

-Lenker’s one of music’s most compelling artistic voices right now, and Songs is almos as intriguing as Big Thief’s two records last year.
+Lenker’s one of music’s most compelling artistic voices right now, and Songs is almos as intriguing as Big Thief’s two records from 2020.

 Back to 2010s Album Reviews….